qiqphp/qiq/docs/en/partials.md

 ### Partials

-Sometimes you will want to split a single template into multiple pieces.
+Sometimes you will want to split a single template file into multiple files.
 You can render these "partial" template pieces using the `render()` method in your main template code.

 When rendering, you can pass an array of variables to be extracted into the local scope of the partial template.
 (All shared variables assigned to